-Atomic force microscopy is a powerful new technique for to allow imaging of non-conducting surfaces down to the sub-nanometer level without the need for any additional sample preparation.
-The AFM consists of a sharp tip (10-20 nm diameter) attached to a stiff cantilever.
-The tip is brought close to the surface and the sample is scanned beneath the tip.
-The tip moves in response to tip-surface interactions, and this movement is measured by focusing a laser beam onto the back of the cantilever and detecting the position of the reflected beam with a photodiode.
+Atomic force microscopy (AFM) is a powerful technique that allows imaging of non-conducting and conducting surfaces down to the sub-nanometer level without additional sample preparation.
+The AFM consists of a sharp tip (10–20 nm diameter) attached to a stiff cantilever.
+The tip is brought close to the sample surface, which is scanned beneath the tip.
+Interactions with the surface causes the tip to move up or down, and this tiny movement is measured using the displacement of a laser beam spot reflected off the back of the cantilever and collected by a photodiode.

-The atomic force microscope is run in two basic modes; contact and tapping.
-In contact mode the AFM tip is in contact with the surface continuously.
-Whereas in tapping mode (also called intermittent contact mode) the AFM cantilever is vibrated above the sample surface, so the tip is only in contact with the surface intermittently.
-This helps reduce shear forces associated with the tip movement.
-For most imaging in AFM tapping mode is the recommended mode.
-Contact mode AFM is only used for specific applications, such as force curve measurements.
+The AFM is primarily run in one of two basic modes; contact and tapping.
+In contact mode the AFM tip is in continuous contact with the surface, whereas in tapping mode (also called intermittent contact mode) the AFM cantilever is oscillated near the sample surface, causing intermittent contact of the tip with the surface.
+This intermittent contact helps reduce shear forces associated with movement of the tip across the sample surface.
+Most AFM imaging is performed in the tapping mode, while contact mode AFM is only used for specific applications such as force curve measurements.

 In summary, the major advantages of AFM are:

 - Imaging in air and liquid, allowing in-situ measurements and real-time imaging of biological and chemical processes

 - Can be used to measure and localize many different forces including adhesion strength, magnetic forces and mechanical properties